-- Emails are easy to distribute widely.
-A misguided email sent round the office could be forwarded round the world in seconds.
+- A misguided or offensive email sent round the office could be forwarded round the world in seconds.

-- Emails (and the internet sites people have visited) are stored and recorded and can be used as evidence.
+- Emails (and the internet sites people have visited) are stored and recorded and can be used as evidence many years later.

-- If an email is sent (or forwarded) to an international recipient, that country's laws may apply to its content.
+- If an email is sent (or forwarded) to an international recipient, that country's laws apply to its content.
 For example, you could be sued in that country for publishing a libel that may not necessarily be libellous under English law.

-- Your business is likely to be held liable for emails sent by your employees, so they must understand the implications of doing so.
+- Your business could be held liable for emails sent by your employees, so they must understand the implications of doing so.

 2. Contracts and ecommerce

 The contents of an email or your website are contractually significance

-- As a seller, you must make it clear what steps a buyer has to complete to create a legally binding contract.
+- As a seller, you must make it clear what steps a buyer must complete to create a legally binding contract.

 - The content of emails that are sent and received before a contract is concluded form part of the contractual agreement.